syncfusion-content/flutter-docs/Flutter/radial-gauge/how-to.md

 ### Steps for creating the custom widget:

 Before proceeding with the steps, please visit [FlutterFlow](https://app.flutterflow.io/) and sign up or sign in.
-Once logged in, on the start page of FlutterFlow, locate the **+ create new** button and click on it.
+Once logged in, on the start page of FlutterFlow, locate the **+ Create New** button and click on it.
 A popup for creating a new project will appear.
-Firstly, provide a name for your project and then select **create blank** below the project name.
-After that, you can choose to **skip** or **enable web** in the project page setup, and click on **next**.
+Firstly, provide a name for your project and then select **Create Blank** below the project name.
+After that, you can choose to **Skip** or **Enable Web** in the project page setup, and click on **Next**.
 This will navigate you to the project's homepage.
 Now, follow the steps below to create a custom widget.

 ## Step 1: Creating the custom widget

-1. Navigate to [FlutterFlow](https://app.flutterflow.io/) and select the **custom code** option from the left side of the navigation menu.
+1. Navigate to [FlutterFlow](https://app.flutterflow.io/) and select the **Custom Code** option from the left side of the navigation menu.
 2. Click on the **+ Add** button.
 You will be presented with three options: Function, Widget, and Action.
 Choose **Widget**.
 3. Initially, the widget name shows as **NewCustomWidget**.
 Rename the widget name.
 4. Go to widget settings on the right side, and click on the **View Boilerplate Code** button, represented by this icon **[</>]**.
-5. A popup will appear; scroll down to find the button labeled **[</>] copy to editor**, and click on it.
+5. A popup will appear; scroll down to find the button labeled **[</>] Copy to Editor**, and click on it.
 6. Save the widget.

 ![Custom Widget](images/how-to/custom-widget.png)

--> need to add video

 ## Step 2: Requirements for including a dependency